Kent County and Grand Rapids Housing Commission assistance programs.

 A total of seven low-income housing developments are operated by Grand Rapids Housing Commission across the region.
-They provide housing for disabled adults, seniors, and low income families.
+They provide housing or apartments for disabled adults, seniors, people with bad credit or evictions, and low income families.
+Section 8 vouchers can be used to pay for these apartments as well, and locate apartments for rent with bad credit evictions.

 As indicated above, Grand Rapids Housing Commission also works with local community organizations such as the Salvation Army, Catholic Charities, local businesses and also individuals to help people access rental and housing programs and services ranging.
 They can include eviction prevention, home ownership counseling, foreclosure help and many more.